jcmarchi/Github-Multiple-SSH-Keys/README.md

 The SSH configuration files allow you to create shortcuts for sshd server, including advanced ssh client options.
 You can configure your OpenSSH ssh client using various files as follows to save time and typing frequently used ssh client command line options such as port, user, hostname, identity-file and much more.
 Yoy can learn more about it <a href="http://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix/" target="_blank">here</a>, <a href="https://sanctum.geek.nz/arabesque/uses-for-ssh-config/" target="_blank">here</a> and <a href="http://linux.die.net/man/5/ssh_config" target="_blank">here</a>.

-In our case, as we are targeting Github, we can simply create a new file in the ~/.ssh/ directory named "config" (as indicated below):
+In our case, as we are targeting Github, we can simply create a new file in the `~/.ssh/` directory named "**config**" (as indicated below):

 ```shell
 cd ~/.ssh/
 touch config
 ```

-Then open it in a text editor (your choice: vi, vim, nano, gedit, kate, etc.) and paste in it the following:
+Then, open it in a text editor of your choice (vi, vim, nano, gedit, kate, etc.) and paste the following _script_:

 ```bash
 # My Personal Github Account Access